keithbowes/lavalauncher/CONTRIBUTING.md

 # Contributing to LavaLauncher
 This file explains how you can contribute to LavaLauncher.

+Before you read on, beware that **all** contributing happens over email.
+If you found this repository on GitHub, or any other forge I have mirrors of my projects on, note that I will not respond to that forges contribution system.
+Use the mailing list.

 For larger contributions, especially for radical changes, I highly recommend you to ask me whether I will include your commit *before* you start investing time into it.
 Also please respect the coding style, even if you do not like it.